Zero Tolerance to Violence Policy

 - Our aim is to be as polite and helpful as possible to all patients

-- If you consider that you have been treated unfairly or inappropriately, please ask the reception staff to contact the Practice Manager or supervisor, who will be happy to address your concerns
+- If you consider that you have been treated unfairly or inappropriately, please ask the reception staff to contact the Reception Team Lead, or Practice Manager, who will be happy to address your concerns

 - Please help us to help you